 But there’s a simple formula you can follow to ensure a good yoga experience for your kids.
 Here are a few factors to consider when purchasing the best at home yoga DVD for your child:

 It’s challenging to get the attention of kids, especially when they are exposed to a variety of distractions.

-A good yoga DVD should help them stay focused with the activity at hand.
+A good children’ yoga DVD should help them stay focused on the activity at hand.
 This has a lot to do with the instructor and how they interact with your child throughout the practice.

 Children usually respond better to a one-on-one type of setting.
 A DVD with an instructor personally interacting with them may help keep their interest on the yoga practice.